roeszler/kapthol/README.md

 ![gallery.html](docs/images/gallery-kaptain.png)
 ![experiences](docs/images/user-kaptain.png)

-  - The experience and client pages are designed to be the base format of three main product options (business holidays, working flexibility and testing services with assistant managers)> The pages are designed to allow the user to investigate further which option is valuable to their situation.
+  - The experience and client pages are designed to be the base format of three main product options (business holidays, working flexibility and testing services with assistant managers).
+The pages are designed to allow the user to investigate further which option is valuable to their situation.
-  - This page provides the user with supporting images and information to see what types of professionals are available to manage their business while they are away.
+  - This page provides the user with supporting images and information to see what types of business management experiences are available to work in while the business owners are away.
   - These pages are valuable to the user as they will be able to relate to the requirements and types of businesses and professionals that Kaptain Holiday typically helps.

 __The Register / Login Page__